sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

         1. This will make the 2 ENIs start to connect to each other as preparation.
         1. Upstream service can create the ENI with a preferred active setting, so when ENIs are launched for the first time, the active one will be created on that side.
 This allows us to distribute the ENIs evenly on the paired DPUs.
 See "Primary election".
     2. Program traffic forwarding rules to all the switches that will receive the traffic.
-        1. This will make all the HA agents connect to the HA agents that own the ENI and register the probe listener.
+        1. This will make all the `hamgrd` connect to the `hamgrd` that own the ENI and register the probe listener.
         1. Whenever a probe listener is registered, the latest probe state will be pushed to make it in sync.
-        1. If the probe listener is lost, it should be either the traffic forwarding rules are removed or HA agent is crashed.
+        1. If the probe listener is lost, it should be either the traffic forwarding rules are removed or `hamgrd` is crashed.
 For the former case, there won’t be any problem.
-For the latter case, please see "[HA agent crash](#1031-ha-agent-crash)" section on how to handle it.
+For the latter case, please see "[`hamgrd` crash](#1031-ha-agent-crash)" section on how to handle it.

     <p align="center"><img alt="ENI creation step 1" src="./images/eni-creation-step-1.svg"></p>
 3. Once programming is finished, ENIs will start forming the HA pair automatically: